Boston Chinatown massacre: Trials and convictions

 The trial of Tham and Tran began on September 13, 2005.
 On October 5, they were each convicted for five counts of first degree murder and one count of armed assault with intent to murder, and sentenced to five consecutive life terms in prison, to be followed by a term of approximately 20 years for assault with intent to murder, then followed by a term of 5 years for possession of a firearm.

 In January 2011, Tham and Tran appealed their convictions in the Massachusetts Supreme Judicial Court on the basis of prosecutor pressure on the juries and the use of unauthenticated airline flight records.
 On September 14, 2011, the Supreme Judicial Court rejected the appeals and upheld their convictions.
 At the September 2011 appeal ruling, Tran's lawyer commented that he could still fight his conviction in federal court.

 In January 2017, Tham and Tran filed an appeal to the United States Court of Appeals for the First Circuit.
 The court affirmed the denial of habeas corpus relief.
 As of 2017, Hung Tien Pham has not been found despite a global hunt by the FBI.
 A new reward of was announced by the FBI on the 30th anniversary in January 2021 for information leading to his arrest.
+As of 2026, Pham had still not been found.